Teachers Assistant Resume - what to put in your resume

 - Refer to any experience you have with implementing and monitoring educational programs and preparing instructional materials.

-- If you have positive experience of working with students with behavioral difficulties or special learning needs, mention this on your resume.
+- If you have positive experience of working with students with behavioural difficulties or special learning needs, mention this on your resume.

 - If you have successfully completed a professional development program that is particularly relevant to the job, you can also include this as an achievement.